whitneyburton/portfolios/students/1610-back/marisa-burton/template.markdown

 try to have methods take arguments instead of reading an instance variable
 Scores:

+#### Test-Driven Development
-Test-Driven Development--4: Application is broken into components which are well tested in both isolation and integration using appropriate data, including edge cases
+4: Application is broken into components which are well tested in both isolation and integration using appropriate data, including edge cases

-Breaking Logic into Components--3: Application consistently breaks concepts into classes and methods which have appropriate scope and responsibilities (SRP).
+#### Breaking Logic into Components
+3: Application consistently breaks concepts into classes and methods which have appropriate scope and responsibilities (SRP).

-Fundamental Ruby & Style--3: Application shows some effort toward organization but still has 6 or fewer long methods (> 8 lines) needs some refactoring, and is mostly idiomatic.
+#### Fundamental Ruby & Style
+3: Application shows some effort toward organization but still has 6 or fewer long methods (> 8 lines) needs some refactoring, and is mostly idiomatic.
+#### Overall Functionality

-Overall Functionality--3: Application follows the complete spec and one extension
+3: Application follows the complete spec and one extension

 #### Black Thursday